File IQ Version 10.3+ - Sizing UI

 Yellow cell: Yet to be confirmed operational ranges.
 The system has yet to be verified to work with these operational values.

-Volumes Table
+Complete the Volumes Table

 In the Volumes table, follow these steps: